home | email |

 CD (Sundazed): My Size, Pick Me Up (Big Chicken), What Are We Doing Here?, What Kind Of People Are They?, Heaven And Hell, Ted End, You're Mine, No. 29 (External Youth), I Believe In Everything, Cinnamon Girl, What Are We Doing Here?
 (Original UK mix)

-CD (Castle Music (UK), Sanctuary (USA), Strange Days (Japan)): My Size, Pick Me Up (Big Chicken), What Are We Doing Here?, What Kind Of People Are They?, Heaven And Hell, Ted End, You're Mine, No. 29 (External Youth), I Believe In Everything, Cinnamon Girl, It's Hard To Write A Love Song (demo - no relationship to the song on "Mad Dog"), The Haunted Can Be Free (demo), World Behind My Face (demo), My Size (early take), What Kind Of People Are They (demo), Pick Me Up (Big Chicken) (demo), No. 29 (demo), Ted End (demo)
+CD (Castle Music (UK), Sanctuary (USA), Strange Days (Japan), Edsel (UK)): My Size, Pick Me Up (Big Chicken), What Are We Doing Here?, What Kind Of People Are They?, Heaven And Hell, Ted End, You're Mine, No. 29 (External Youth), I Believe In Everything, Cinnamon Girl, It's Hard To Write A Love Song (demo - no relationship to the song on "Mad Dog"), The Haunted Can Be Free (demo), World Behind My Face (demo), My Size (early take), What Kind Of People Are They (demo), Pick Me Up (Big Chicken) (demo), No. 29 (demo), Ted End (demo)

 WHISTLE RYMES